-The student’s withdrawal date is the date the student began the withdrawal process; the date the student otherwise provided the school with official notification of the intent to withdraw; or for the student who does not begin the school’s withdrawal process or notifies the school of intent to withdraw, the mid-point of the payment period of enrollment for which the Title IV assistance was disbursed (unless the institution can document an actual date in an academically-related activity).
+The student’s withdrawal date is the date the student began the withdrawal process; the date the student otherwise provided the school with official notification of the intent to withdraw (verbal or written); or for the student who does not begin the school’s withdrawal process or notifies the school of intent to withdraw, the mid-point of the payment period of enrollment for which the Title IV assistance was disbursed (unless the institution can document an actual date the student was involved in an academically-related activity).
+The official withdrawal date is determined by the Office of the Registrar.
 For any student who withdraws from the College, the College does have the option of using a student’s documented last day of attendance at an academically-related activity as the withdrawal date, if the College believes this better reflects when the student stopped attending and truly withdrew from school.

 The number of days counted includes all calendar days in the semester including weekends and holidays, but excludes college breaks of five or more days.

-The percentage of the semester the student attended is used to calculate the amount of the student’s earned versus unearned federal aid funds.
-The unearned portion of federal aid funds must be returned to the appropriate aid program in accordance with the Order of Return as mandated by law.
-The Order of Return is: Federal Unsubsidized Loan, Federal Subsidized Loan, Perkins Loan, Federal PLUS Loan, Federal Pell Grant, Academic Competitiveness Grant, National SMART Grant, Federal SEOG Grant.
+The percentage of the semester the student attended is used to calculate the amount of the student’s earned versus unearned federal Title IV aid funds.
+The unearned portion of federal aid funds must be returned to the appropriate aid program in accordance with the Order of Return as mandated by federal regulation.
+The Order of Return is: Federal Unsubsidized Direct Loan (not PLUS), Federal Subsidized Direct Loan, Federal Perkins Loan, Federal Direct PLUS Loan, Federal Pell Grant, Federal SEOG Grant, Federal TEACH Grant; Iraq and Afghanistan Service Grant.

-The College must return its portion of Unearned Title IV aid (loan and grant) to the appropriate federal program within 45 days from the student’s withdrawal date as determined by the Office of Financial Aid.
-If the amount the student returns includes a federal loan, the student is responsible for repayment of the loan in accordance with the terms of the loan program.
+The College must return its portion of Unearned Title IV aid (loan and grant) to the appropriate federal program within 45 days from the student’s withdrawal date.
+If the amount the unearned Title IV funds being returned includes a portion of a federal loan, the student is responsible for repayment of the loan that was earned in accordance with the terms of the loan program.
 If the amount the student returns includes grant aid, the student must repay 50% of the grant money received, rather than 100%.
-Students do not have to repay grant overpayments of $50 or less per program.

 The student must return unearned grant aid to the college within 45 days from the date of notification.
 Failure by the student to return or make arrangements to return unearned grant aid to the College within 45 days will result in the student being reported to the U.S. Department of Education (USDOE).
 The student will be considered in an Overpayment Status, and will not be eligible for additional aid at any post-secondary institution participating in Title IV Aid programs.
 Students who are reported to USDOE in an Overpayment Status should contact the USDOE to make payment arrangements to repay the necessary grant funds.